 Apple itself seems to believe that its killer app is the “Digital Touch”-based messaging feature, which lets you tap, sketch and heartbeat your way into the affections of other Apple Watch wearers.
 Jonny Ive even gave the app its own dedicated second button, which seems uncharacteristically profligate of Apple, button-wise.

 Kevin Lynch’s unveiling of this new communications mode during the keynote seemed to puzzle attendees, and Twitter.
 It wasn’t clear to many whether this is a stroke of genius, a gimmick, or just creepy.
-Sending your heartbeat to a potential mate… has cringe potential.
-And drawing a fish to invite a colleague to lunch… is weird, and not terribly convincing as a first stab at explaining why this feature is killer.
+Sending your heartbeat to a potential mate definitely has cringe potential.
+And drawing a fish to invite a colleague to lunch, well that’s just weird, and not terribly convincing as a first stab at explaining why this feature is killer.

 But this weekend I saw the light.